How to Pay off Student Loans Fast, No Matter How Much Money You Make

 Making minimum payments will help you tread water, but you won’t cross the ocean with that mentality.
 The only way to pay off student debt ahead of schedule is to make payments that are above the minimum due, or make extra payments throughout the month.

 A tip for sticking to extra payments is to schedule them.
 If you’re increasing your regular monthly payment, schedule your larger payment for just before your regular payment, and select “advance due date” so you don’t get double-charged.
+(This same trick works for mortgages as well.)

 If you think “advancing” the due date might tempt you to skip a few payments, make smaller, more frequent biweekly payments.